Kirito-Kun07/Vuln_Scoring_Engine/README.md

 ## About The Project

-#Desceiption:
+# Description:
-'This project's Objective is to provide a mimic Cyberpatriot/Hivestorm competition environment for standalone custom Linux Images for students/coaches to create for cybersecurity'
+`This project's Objective is to provide a mimic Cyberpatriot/Hivestorm competition environment for standalone custom Linux Images for students/coaches to create for cybersecurity`